JoanitoLiberti/The-honeybee-gut-microbiota-does-not-affect-behavioral-maturation/README.md

 Separate folders contain data, metadata and codes for each component of the study: automated behavioral tracking, CHC profiling, RNA-sequencing, weight and hypopharyngeal gland size measurments, as well as comparisons of physiology and behavior between CHC-classified nurses and foragers.

 # Reference publication:
-Liberti J, Frank ET, Kay T, Kesner L, Monié—Ibanes M, Quinn A, Schmitt T, Keller L, Engel P. The honeybee gut microbiota affects the onset of foraging but not the division of labor or associated physiological hallmarks
+Liberti J, Frank ET, Kay T, Kesner L, Monié--Ibanes M, Quinn A, Schmitt T, Keller L, Engel P. The honeybee gut microbiota affects the onset of foraging but not the division of labor or associated physiological hallmarks